Freakwill/pyrimidine/paper/paper.md

 ## Introduction

-As one of the earliest developed intelligent algorithms [1-4], GA has found extensive application across various domains and has undergone modifications and integrations with new algorithms [5-6].
+As one of the earliest developed intelligent algorithms [holland, katoch], GA has found extensive application across various domains and has undergone modifications and integrations with new algorithms [5-6].
 The principles of GA will not be extensively reviewed in this article.
 For a detailed understanding, please refer to reference [4] and the associated literatures.

 Presently, a variety of programming languages feature libraries that implement GA frameworks.
 Python stands out for its extensive collection of GA frameworks, including notable ones like deap [7] for general purposes, gaft for optimization, and tpot for super-parameter tuning [8-9], along with scikit-learn, such as scikit-opt and gplearn [10].